Landau-Ginzburg/Calabi-Yau correspondence for quintic three-folds via symplectic transformations: Introduction

 \subsection{The main result}

-We work with quasihomogeneous, or weighted homogeneous, polynomials $W$ in $N$ variables:
+The LG/CY correspondence concerns quasihomogeneous, or weighted homogeneous, polynomials $W$ in $N$ variables:

-The geometric object considered on the CY side is a CY hypersurface inside the weighted projective space $\PP(c_1,\dots,c_N)$.
-On the LG-side, we regard $W$ as the equation of an isolated singularity in the affine space $\CC^{N}$ (we assume nondegeneracy conditions for the singularity, see Definition \ref{defn:qhomsing}).
+The geometric object considered on the CY side is a Calabi--Yau hypersurface inside the weighted projective space $\PP(c_1,\dots,c_N)$.
+On the LG-side, we regard $W$ as the equation of an isolated singularity in the affine space $\CC^{N}$.
+In this paper, we focus on the Fermat quintic polynomial $x_1^5+x_2^5+x_3^5+x_4^5+x_5^5$.

 The Fan--Jarvis--Ruan--Witten genus-zero invariants of the $W$-singularity (LG side)

 and the Gromov--Witten genus-zero invariants of the $W$-hypersurface (CY side)